 You do not necessarily have to use the same brand of hay baling equipment as your tractor, but the type of hitch, load maximums, and hydraulic requirements will dictate what farm implements will attach AND function properly with your tractor.

-How To Bale Hay
+How to Bale Hay With Equipment

 1. Check the weather forecast and plan the process when at least three days of no rain and low humidity is forecast.

 2. Cut the hay after double checking humidity levels.
 Match the height of the deck of the cutter to the ground’s contour – this may mean making adjustments if the hay field is not level throughout.

 3. The day after the hay is cut it is time to start raking.
 It typically takes two passes around the hay field to fully sift the hay cuttings and loosely pile them.
 This is why raking three times (weather permitting) is recommended.

-4. Now the real work begins, baling the hay.
+5. Now the real work begins, baling the hay.
 This is long, hot, and hard work – even if you are using a tractor to pick up each round and put it on a wagon for hauling.

-It always make the baling and loading process go more quickly if the hay wagon can be pulled nearly alongside the tractor pulling the hay baler so the completed bales can be tossed up for transport as soon as they are ready.
+It always makes the baling and loading process go more quickly if the hay wagon can be pulled nearly alongside the tractor pulling the hay baler so the completed bales can be tossed up for transport as soon as they are ready.

 Keep the hay baling chamber on the machine as full as possible – but not overly stuffed.
 When the baler receives too much hay too quickly, jams will occur.
 When you get a jam, shut down the tractor as quickly as possible and remove the hay – which may be either too thick or too damp…or both.